OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

 The *p_mw* (real power in MW) attribute of each PV system is connected to the *P_gen[MW]* attribute of its randomly chosen bus.
 The *gen* suffix in the attribute names of the pandapower adapter says that these attributes follow the generator convention (i.e. power generation is positive).
-There are corresponding *load* attributes as well, that follow the consumer convention (i.e. consumption is positive).

 Finally, we want to see how our PV systems influence the power levels at the external grid.
-So connect the *ExternalGrid* entity that we extracted above to our output simulator:
+Therefore, we connect the *ExternalGrid* entity that we extracted above to our output simulator:

 .. literalinclude:: code/scenario_1.py
    :start-after: # connect ext_grid